samsuh/2025-learnings/README.md

 Trend observations in April:
 - "work" as a commodity
 - decision-making and resource allocation as a value proposition; resource-enabled DAOs?
+- ai website generation seems to be getting good for static sites. visuals and basic functionality, transferring data around.
+- I want to think through the usefulness of botlib and see where there's an opportunity for it to exist/coexist in the ai ecosystem.